 The basin wide factor was used to guide the calibration of the partitioning coefficients.
 This calibration method assumes that all inlets within the same basin depart from the O'Brien-Jarrett-Marchi law prediction by the same factor, namely the basin wide factor.
 Each inlet conveys the flow for its effective tidal prism or "sub-basin," as described in the module development section under effective tidal prism.
 Within each basin there is a sub-basin assigned to every inlet link.
 The size of the sub-basin is determined by the partitioning coefficients, which distribute the total basin tidal prism to each of these inlets.
 The partitioning coefficients were adjusted until the ratio of the inlet area in the existing ICM-Hydro model dimensions matched the inlet area derived from the tidal prism calculation for each of the links within the same basin.
 For example, Figure 11 shows the sub-basin for link 349 within the Pontchartrain Basin.
-The inlet area of 15,688 m2 (calculated from the tidal prism using mean tidal range and the O'Brien-Jarrett-Marchi law), giving a sub-basin ratio of 1.8.
+The inlet area from the ICM dimensions is 28,000 m2.
+The initial partitioning coefficients produced an inlet area of 15,688 m2 (calculated from the tidal prism using mean tidal range and the O'Brien-Jarrett-Marchi law), giving a sub-basin ratio of 1.8.
 Since this value is less than the basin wide factor of 2.5, the effective tidal prism was initially over-estimated.
-The partitioning coefficients are adjusted until the rate area in The ratio of 2.5.
+The partitioning coefficients were adjusted until the inlet area was 11,041 m2, producing the ratio of 2.5.
 These calibrated partitioning coefficients are shown by the percentages in Figure 11.